jmgarciamaleno/ansible-php-dev-env/README.md

 ## Vagrant

-A Vagrantfile is included to create a local VM with ip 192.168.33.101 and an 'admin' user created.
-The 'admin' password is requested when the machine is created:
+A Vagrantfile is included to create a local VM with ip 192.168.33.101.
+An 'admin' user is added (password requested) when the machine is created:

 ```bash
 vagrant up